hellomolarcompany-admin/hellomolar/README.md

 - Restrict DB credentials and network access
 - Rate limiting protects `/api/intake` and `/admin/login/submit`
 - Session/tenant binding on admin routes: the session tenant id must match the subdomain.

+See `SECURITY.md` for our full policy and practices.

 ### Security Headers